talolard/talolard.github.com/_posts/2016-08-02-tips-for-starting-with-aws-lambda.md

 # The punch line

 One of the deep axioms of the world is "Good, Fast, Cheap : Choose two".
-AWS Lambda takes a stab at challanging that axiom.
+AWS Lambda takes a stab at challenging that axiom.